Behaviour of pupils at the Academy is exemplary, this can be evidenced by:

 The Academy has also set up an online confidential ‘report bullying’ and request for peer support system available to all students via the learning platform.

 There is a programme of outside speakers for assemblies in key areas such as Fire Safety, Road Safety, Drugs Awareness and Railway Safety, which is targeted in response to issues identified within the local community.
-In addition a designated police officer has been assigned to work within the SPT to offer additional support to staff, students and parents where appropriate.
+In addition a designated police officer has been assigned to work within the Delta to offer additional support to staff, students and parents where appropriate.

 In response to concerns raised by parents around educational visits, a full review of procedures and policy was initiated by SLT and Governors, which results in modification of the transport arrangements for non-curriculum trips.